DennisHgj/JavaHomework/src/comp1110/homework/O02/Element.md

 and then initialize its elements to be the weight, group, and period of the element, respectively.
-* The enum will have a getter method `getFacts()` that returns the `int[]`, representing the three values: weight, group, and period for the given elment.
+* The enum will have a getter method `getFacts()` that returns the `int[]`, representing the three values: weight, group, and period for the given element.
 * Implement this class (if you wish you may implement a main method that demonstrates its use).

 Once you have it working, add and commit your work.